 At $1.72 million, it was created to be displayed in a Japanese department store.
 What makes it so expensive?
 A whole bunch of diamonds.
 So maybe don’t try to eat it.

-18. Oh Christmas tree, oh Christmas tree, you are very tall.
+No 18.
+Oh Christmas tree, oh Christmas tree, you are very tall

 If your Christmas tree isn’t so tall that it pops through the roof of your house and allows the snow to get in, did you really even celebrate Christmas at all?

 Well no matter how tall it was, it probably wasn’t taller than the world’s tallest natural Christmas tree, which was erected in Seattle in December of 1950.
-It was over 221 feet tall.
+It was taller than 221 feet.

-19. Oh Christmas tree, oh Christmas tree, you are artificial.
+No 19.
+Oh Christmas tree, oh Christmas tree, you are artificial

-If you thought that Seattle Christmas tree was tall, just wait until you hear about the world’s largest artificial Christmas tree!
+If you thought the Seattle Christmas tree was tall, just wait until you hear about the world’s largest artificial Christmas tree!
 It was 236 feet tall and erected in Sri Lanka.
 So… it actually wasn’t that much taller.
-Huh.
+Huh?
 Good job, nature.